Microsoft granted license to export 'mass market' software to Huawei

-(Reuters) - Microsoft Corp (MSFT.O) on Thursday said it has been granted a license to export software to Huawei Technologies Co Ltd.
+Nov 21 (Reuters) - Microsoft Corp on Thursday said it has been granted a license to export software to Huawei Technologies Co Ltd.

 “On November 20, the U.S. Department of Commerce granted Microsoft’s request for a license to export mass-market software to Huawei.
 We appreciate the Department’s action in response to our request,” a Microsoft spokesman told Reuters via email.